Monsters: The Lyle and Erik Menendez Story: Development

+Series co-creators Ryan Murphy and Ian Brennan also served as co-writers; Brennan directed the episode "Seismic Shifts".

 Monster was initially ordered as a limited series based on the serial killer Jeffrey Dahmer.
 On November 7, 2022, Netflix announced that it had been renewed as an anthology series based on famous convicted killers.
 On May 1, 2023, it was confirmed the second season, titled Monsters, would focus on Lyle and Erik Menendez, brothers convicted of the 1989 murders of their parents in Beverly Hills, California.
-Creators Ryan Murphy and Ian Brennan revealed that the project was inspired by the popularity of the case on TikTok and Instagram, where content creators have sparked a movement in support of the brothers.
+Creators Ryan Murphy and Ian Brennan revealed that the project was inspired by the popularity of the case on TikTok and Instagram, where true crime content creators have sparked a movement in support of the brothers.
 Murphy, who had personally followed the trials since moving to Los Angeles in 1989 at the same age as the brothers, noted his initial skepticism toward their abuse allegations but emphasized the series' intent to spark dialogue on male sexual abuse and societal biases at the time.
-Brennan echoed this, stating that the topic was relevant due to a modern "vernacular" for discussing trauma and mental health that was absent during the trials.
+Brennan similarly stated that the topic was relevant due to a modern "vernacular" for discussing trauma and mental health that was absent during the trials.

+It is the final season of the anthology to be developed with Murphy as a showrunner, with subsequent seasons being developed solely by Brennan.